-The mission of the Department of Veterans Affairs (VA) is to fulfill President Lincoln's promise “To care for him who shall have borne the battle, and for his widow, and his orphan” by serving and honoring America’s veterans.
+The mission of the Department of Veterans Affairs (VA) is to fulfill President Lincoln's promise to care for those who have served in our nation’s military and for their families, caregivers, and survivors.

 VA is organized into three administrations, the Veterans Health Administration (VHA), which is responsible for providing health care services; National Cemetery Administration (NCA), which is responsible for burial and memorial benefits, maintenance of all VA cemeteries, and grants funding to develop and maintain tribal and state veteran cemeteries; and Veterans Benefits Administration (VBA), which is responsible for programs that provide financial assistance to veterans.